kmaio/Photo-Album/README.md

 # Photo-Album-Viewer

 ### Overview
 This project was created for a homework assignment for my CS 2110 Software Development Methods course.
-This assignment built off previous homework assignments where we practiced object-oriented programming principles, JUnit testing, hashCodes, inheritance with an abstract classes, and comparable interfaces.
+This assignment built off previous homework assignments where we practiced object-oriented programming principles, JUnit testing, hashCodes, inheritance with abstract classes, and comparable interfaces.
 For this project we implemented a GUI to the PhotoLibrary file by creating the PhotoViewer class.
 The GUI displays a set of five photos that you can scroll through, rate each picture from 1-5, and sort by caption, date or rating.

 ### Project Status
 The files listed are the ones that were submmitted for grading and no more work has been done since.